-This course offered by the Climate Risk Institute and delivered by leading infrastructure and resilience experts addresses the societal importance of risk-based decision making, introduces a diverse set of risk management frameworks, and reviews main principles and definitions underlying risk and, more specifically, public and asset risk management.
+This course offered by the Climate Risk Institute and delivered by leading infrastructure and climate change resilience experts addresses the societal importance of risk-informed decision-making, introduces a diverse set of risk management frameworks, and reviews the main principles and definitions underlying risk and, more specifically, public and asset risk management.

-Offered in partnership with:
+Offered in partnership with The Climate Risk Institute:

-- Recognize diverse risk management frameworks and approaches, and the continuum of risk assessment processes, and understand application to practice.
+- Recognize diverse risk management frameworks and approaches, and the continuum of risk assessment processes, and understand application to practice;

-- Develop risk analysis skills, including estimating probability for complex events.
+- Develop risk analysis skills, including estimating probability for complex events;

 - Acquire knowledge and skills related to risk judgment, tolerability, and communication; and,